etw0001/cse15l-lab-reports/labreport3.md

 ```

 **Example 2**
-* The following command searches for and returns all files and directories in the path `written_2/non-fiction/OUP/Rybczynski/` but excludes the file `ch1.txt` from the search.
+* The following command searches for and returns all files and directories in `written_2/non-fiction/OUP/Rybczynski` but excludes the file `ch1.txt` from the search.
 ```
 $ find written_2/non-fiction/OUP/Rybczynski -not -name "ch1.txt"
 ```